Her0Tux/Take-a-Break/README.md

+#This project is old & not in development!
+Use Fluctus instead!
 # Take-a-Break
 A Program to refresh you're view and keep you're eyes safe while being on a screen.
 # About